 In the case of AGV with autonomous driving ability, the AGV itself will be able to control its current position and path.
 Each AGV will be sent a command “go from position A to position B” from a parent device (fixed device) and the AGV will move accordingly.
 As an AGV may move over a wide area in a factory, it is possible that in some locations the quality of wireless communication will degrade due to physical obstruction by facilities and manufacturing machine tools.
 Hence, it is necessary to consider the radio propagation environment when deciding where to place wireless access points and to consider the use of multi-hop networks.
 The number of mobile vehicles used in factories is continuing to increase, and the related issues of the radio environment will require more consideration in the future.

+In a modern automotive plant, the welding or painting process is usually located adjacent to the mechanical assembly.
+As such, IoT devices such as temperature, humidity and particle sensors are used for environmental monitoring in places such as paint-shops or clean-booths as shown in Figure 13.
+Wireless communication is used for collecting sensor information remotely at any time from outside the rooms where the sensors are installed without requiring reconstruction work.
+The sensors transmit collected environmental information to an upper layer server at periodic time intervals.
+It is required that no data loss occurs.
+As such, communication routes can be checked when necessary at times of trouble, and relay devices can be installed where radio signal reception is weak without complex expert knowhow.

-Figure 13 Usage scene example: Mechanical assembly site
+Figure 13 Usage scene example: Mechanical assembly site (automotive plant)